-The Proof of Address (PoA) solution automates the verification of end-user addresses by capturing and extracting data from documents such as bank statements and utility bills.
+The Proof of Address (PoA) solution automates the verification of end-user addresses by capturing and extracting data from documents such as bank statements and utility bills, matching name data, and by checking the integrity of the document.

 Contact your solutions engineer for info and configuration.